Table of Contents

 - Drive-train: Skipping gears is the most common sign of an issue here.
 Excessive wear and uneven cassette teeth are another contributing factor.

-While mechanical parts are straightforward to check, your e-bike’s motor and battery deserve special attention.
+While mechanical parts are straightforward to check, your e-bike’s motor deserves special attention.

 Things to look at when checking the motor are:

-- Damage to the motor casing: Micro-cracks would allow water and grime to go into the system.
+- Damage to the motor casing: Microcracks would allow water and grime to enter the system.

 Most modern controllers will alert you if the motor has a fault, but I still recommend regular visual and functional checks.

-It is essential to make sure the battery is healthy, so practice the following habits:
+It is essential to ensure the battery is healthy; practice the following habits.

 - Charging: Remove the battery from the frame if possible.

 - Charging time: Many models come with a Battery Management System (BMS).
-If your bike doesn’t have this tech, it’s essential to disconnect it after reaching 100% charge.
+If your bike doesn’t have this tech, it’s essential to disconnect it once it reaches 100% charge.
 This will prevent overheating the cells.

-Read More: eBike Batteries – The 2025 Beginner’s Guide
+Read More: E-Bike Batteries – The Beginner’s Guide

 Brake System Checkups & Condition

-Before riding a bike, you need to check the brake system.
+Before riding a bike, check the brakes.
 Regardless of the system used (hydraulic, mechanical, or V-brakes), these should be inspected:

 - Loose components.
 Manually inspect the brake pads, piston structure, and screws